sebelga/gstore-node/README.md

 #### Save()

 After the instantiation of a Model, you can persist its data to the Datastore with `entity.save(...args)`
-This method accepts the following parameters
+This method accepts the following arguments

 - transaction (optional).
 Will execute the save operation inside this transaction
+- options { method: 'upsert | insert | update' }  (optional).
+Default to { method: 'upsert' }
 - callback (optional, if not passed a **Promise** is returned)